 I am not sure why you felt you needed to talk about how great of a person you have become for fourteen sentences.
 You have always had a way of presenting yourself in a very charismatic and selfless way.
 Becoming involved in charities and recreational activities doesn’t mean you have changed.
 Had you changed, you would have taken accountability under oath.
 Change isn’t about doing things to make yourself look better, it is about having the vulnerability to uncover your worst and admit your mistakes.
 You are lightyears away from change, but I do hope one day you are able to achieve it.

-You will be happy to know, I removed your last name from my posts, but it was not for you.
-It was to protect the innocent people who currently or may in the future surround you.
-They should never have to feel the fear I felt.
-FELT.
-Past tense.
 I am no longer scared of you.
 My stomach no longer churns when I check my email.
 My heart no longer races when I go to Eau Claire.
-My sleep is no longer interrupted with nightmares.
+My sleep is no longer interrupted by nightmares.
 In fact, now when it comes to you, I feel nothing.
 My soul is void of feeling – as if you are a complete stranger.
 I am here because of my strength and courage.
 I am here because of the unconditional love and support of others.
 I am strong.
 I am brave.
 I am Survivorhood.
 Together, we are stronger.
 Connected, we are braver.
 United, we are Survivorhood.